-All squeeze pages are landing pages, but not all landing pages are squeeze pages.
-(If that statement blows your mind…just keep ready, it’s marketing semantics and we don’t want definitions to slow you down).
+So all squeeze pages are landing pages, but not all landing pages are squeeze pages.

-When should I use a landing page vs. a squeeze page
+When should I use a squeeze page vs a landing page?

 Squeeze page examples